Power Flushing Southend

 - All done in a single visit.

-Hot water continuously circulates in your central heating system and becomes contaminated by rust particles and limescale which breaks up and forms sludge which settles and builds-up.
+Hot water continuously circulates in your central heating system and becomes contaminated by rust particles and limescale, which breaks up and forms a sludge that settles and builds up.
 The water is also heavier and harder to pump through the system, meaning your boiler and pump have to work harder, and your radiators take longer to heat up.

-Clean water is conducive to a smooth-running system dirty water stops heating systems working at their full potential.
+Clean water is conducive to a smooth-running system.
+Dirty water stops heating systems from working at their full potential.
 It’s for this reason flushing’s usually carried out before replacing a boiler.

-After Powerflushing you’ll notice your radiators heat quicker and all over whereas before some radiators only got partially hot.
-You’ll also notice an improvement in your energy spends.
+After Powerflushing, you’ll notice your radiators heat quicker and all over, whereas before, some radiators only got partially hot.
+You’ll also notice an improvement in your energy spending.
 An efficient system is cheaper to run, and less energy is consumed.

 Boiler breakdowns are less common with Power Flushed systems.
 Flushing removes elements that cause boiler failure giving you a warm, worry and hassle-free winter.

 - The Power Flush machine is securely fitted to the central heating system.